DrewNaylor/guinget/docs/How-to-use.md

 After it's finished, the window will stay open and you can close it.
 Currently it stays open just in case there's a problem that has to be fixed manually.

+An elevated winget session does pick up the source updates done from a non-elevated user account if you have a standard/limited account you usually use and a separate one for administrative activity, so it should work fine if you use that menu item then install a package with winget elevated by guinget.

 ## Viewing package details

 In addition to a few details in the package list, full package details are displayed in the textbox below the package list.
 By default, the last package selected will have its details shown, but you can change it so only the first package selected (when using multi-select) has its details shown by unchecking `Show last-selected package details when selecting multiple packages` in `Tools>Options...>Package Details`.